 The Group is producing and selling in Asia, North America, and Europe.
 Operations overseas involve such special risks as unexpected changes in laws and regulations, deterioration in political/economic situations, and social disorder due to war and terrorism.
 Such risks can become real and affect our overseas operations, resulting in adverse impact on the Group's performance and financial conditions.

 (6)Mergers, acquisitions, capital tie-up, business reorganization and restructuring

 The Group implements mergers, acquisitions, capital tie-up, business reorganization and restructuring at home and abroad with the view of expanding scope of businesses and improving profitability.
-If these measures do not allow the Group to achieve desired results due to changes in business environment surrounding the Group or other companies to which the Group invest its money, these measures may have bad influences upon the Group’s performance and financial conditions.
+If these measures do not allow the Group to achieve desired results due to changes in business environment surrounding the Group or other companies to which the Group invest its money, these measures may have bad influences upon the Group’s performance and financial conditions due to amortization of goodwill or other intangible assets.
 In addition, when the Group implements restructuring of its businesses, including withdrawal form unprofitable businesses and restructuring of affiliated companies, the Group’s performance and financial conditions can be affected.

 2. Unexpected fluctuations in financial conditions and cash flows

 As for foreign-currency-based transactions centering on exports/imports, the Group makes its best efforts to minimize relevant exchange rate fluctuation risks, mainly through exchange contracts.
 However, substantial fluctuations in exchange rates can affect the Group's performance and financial conditions.
 In particular, a sharp appreciation of the yen against other currencies can affect the Group's performance.
 Exchange rate fluctuations can also affect the Group's performance and financial conditions through the conversion of overseas subsidiaries' financial statements into Japanese yen.

 (2) Trends in financial markets and changes in the fund-raising environment